ilariagallo/fin-qa/README.md

 config = {"configurable": {"thread_id": "1", "user_id": "2"}}
 ```

-For production environments, a suitable database such as DynamoDB could be employed to store message history, providing fast retrieval capabilities.
+For production environments, a suitable database such as DynamoDB could be employed to store message history.